riyaagrahari/IaC-Azure-using-Pulumi/Create-RG/README.md

 $ mkdir <folder name> && cd <folder name>
 $ pulumi new azure-javascript
 ```
-Note: If ```pulumi new``` is being used for the first time, you will be asked to login to [`Pulumi Cloud Console`](https://app.pulumi.com/).
+ Note: If ```pulumi new``` is being used for the first time, you will be asked to login to [`Pulumi Cloud Console`] (https://app.pulumi.com/).
 Sign up and Login there using Azure Credentials.

  It will ask for project name and stack name.
 Change it as desired or to use default just press Enter.

  It will generate some project files in your current folder which are as follows: <br />
 - ```Pulumi.yaml``` which defines your project.<br />

 - ```Pulumi.dev.yaml``` which contains stack configuration values.<br />

 - ```index.js``` which defines your stack resources.
-- Download the JavaScript files in the folder [`Create-Vnet`](https://github.com/riyaagrahari/Pulumi-Azure/tree/master/Create-Vnet), paste and replace it in your current folder where Pulumi project is initiated.
+- Download the JavaScript files of the folder [`Create-RG`](https://github.com/riyaagrahari/Pulumi-Azure/tree/master/Create-RG), paste and replace it in your current folder where Pulumi project is initiated.
 - Deploy the Stack using following command
  ```bash
 $ pulumi up